milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Saving Snaps was designed with privacy in mind.
 You control whether your Snaps can be saved.
 Set the Snap time to no time limit to allow a Snap to be saved.
 You can always delete any message you sent, including Snaps that have been saved in Chat.
 Just press and hold to unsave.

 Voice and Video Chat allows you to check in with your Friends.
 If you just want to leave a voice message, we’ve got you covered, just press and hold the microphone to record a Voice Note.
+You can also opt-in to allow us to create and make available transcripts of your Voice Chats so your Friends can read them when they don’t have their headphones handy.

-Snaps and Chats, including Voice and Video Chats, between you and your friends are private, that’s why we don’t scan their content to personalize your experience or show you ads.
-This means we don’t know what you’re saying or Snapping, though we do keep some metadata on the Snaps and Chats you send and receive.
+Snaps and Chats, including Voice and Video Chats, between you and your friends are private — we don’t scan their content to create profiles or show you ads.
+This means we typically don’t know what you’re saying or Snapping unless you ask us to (for example, if you opt-in to Voice Chat transcripts).
+In addition, we keep some metadata on the Snaps and Chats you send and receive.

 When Does Snap Inc. Delete Snaps and Chats?